 Truck accidents are common in New Mexico and throughout the US.
 They can occur when truck drivers behave negligently or trucking companies fail to ensure the safety of their fleets.
 In 2017 alone, 4,657 commercial trucks were involved in fatal car accidents around the nation.
 A truck accident victim may be able to recover compensation for their damages if he or she can prove fault rests with someone else for the collision, such as the truck company.
-A New Mexico truck accident lawyer can help a victim collect evidence of fault during a truck accident suit.
+An Albuquerque truck accident lawyer can help a victim collect evidence of fault during a truck accident suit.

 Almost all truck accidents are serious enough to require police reporting.
 In New Mexico, this threshold is if the crash caused injuries, deaths or at least $500 in property damages.
 The catastrophic nature of most commercial truck accidents mean those involved must call the police from the scene.
 A peace officer can investigate the accident and draft a report with important details, such as the crash location, approximate time, date, the names of the parties involved and whether either party committed an infraction that might have caused the wreck.

 If the truck driver appears to be under the influence of drugs or alcohol, the police can conduct tests and document their opinions in a crash report.
 The report can serve as evidence against the driver during an injury claim later.
 The same is true if the truck driver broke another law, such as running a red light, using a handheld cellphone while driving or driving recklessly.
 Obtaining a copy of the police report, along with records of broken laws or traffic infractions, could help the victim prove the truck driver’s fault for the collision.